 My main research and teaching areas are comparative politics and quantitative methodology.
-In comparative politics, my research interests focus on the politics of authoritarian regimes, in particular transitions to democracy, anti-regime collective action, mass media, public opinion, information control, and the internal dynamics of autocracies.
+In comparative politics, my research interests focus on the politics of authoritarian regimes, in particular mass media, public opinion, information control, and the internal dynamics of autocracies.
 In quantitative methodology, I'm interested in research design and causal inference in experiments and observational studies.

 Here's some more information about my background and research: